ICMR- Research Council Norway Collaboration | [Top ]

 Indian Council of Medical Research (ICMR) in collaboration with Indian Council of Agricultural Research (ICAR) has initiated a Food and Agricultural Organization (FAO) funded project entitled “To build capacity for integrated surveillance of antimicrobial resistance (AMR) in pathogen / commensals in food producing animals, food of animal origin and their environment and foodborne pathogens in humans”.

-The project envisages to engage with the veterinary microbiologists, understand the gaps in the antimicrobial susceptibility testing and fill those gaps by carrying out capacity building activities using the standardized methodology.
-The main objectives of the project are to develop standard operating procedures for antimicrobial susceptibility testing for veterinary microbiology labs, and identify available capacities and the gap areas in selected labs.
-Eight veterinary Institutes/Universities have been identified by ICAR to participate in this project.
-This project is one of its kind to initiate the “One Health” concept that will enable understanding of interdependencies and links between the three health systems of animals, humans and the environment in Indian context.
-Information on the availability of veterinary microbiologists, laboratory capacities, the type of samples being tested and the organisms being tested for AST have been collected through a FAO based questionnaire.
+The project envisaged to engage with the veterinary microbiologists, understand the gaps in the antimicrobial susceptibility testing and fill those gaps by carrying out capacity building activities using the standardized methodology.
+The main objectives of the project were to develop standard operating procedures for antimicrobial susceptibility testing for veterinary microbiology labs, and identify available capacities and the gap areas in selected labs.
+Eight veterinary Institutes/Universities identified by ICAR to participated in this project.
+This project was one of its kind to initiate the “One Health” concept that will enable understanding of interdependencies and links between the three health systems of animals, humans and the environment in Indian context.
+Information on the availability of veterinary microbiologists, laboratory capacities, the type of samples being tested and the organisms being tested for AST was collected through a FAO based questionnaire.
 Assessments of veterinary Institutes/ laboratories were carried out for already available capacities and for identification of the gap areas.
 This is first step to develop and strengthen the laboratory capacity for AMR surveillance.
-First meeting of this project was held on March 15, 2018 at ICMR Hqrs, New Delhi with participation of experts and representatives from total 8 ICAR Institutes/ Veterinary colleges.